Symbolic linguistic representation

 A symbolic linguistic representation is a representation of an utterance that uses symbols to represent linguistic information about the utterance, such as information about phonetics, phonology, morphology, syntax, or semantics.
 Symbolic linguistic representations are different from non-symbolic representations, such as recordings, because they use symbols to represent linguistic information rather than measurements.

 Symbolic representations are widely used in linguistics.
 In syntactic representations, atomic category symbols often refer to the syntactic category of a lexical item.
 Examples include lexical categories such as auxiliary verbs (INFL), phrasal categories such as relative clauses (SRel) and empty categories such as wh-traces (t_{WH}).^{} In some formalisms, such as Lexical Functional Grammar, these symbols can refer to both grammatical functions and values of grammatical categories.
 In linguistics, empty categories are represented with ∅.

 Symbolic representations also appear in phonetic transcription, descriptions of phonological processes, trochees, phonemes, morphophonemes, natural classes, semantic features such as animacy and the qualia structures of Generative Lexicon Theory.

 In natural language processing, linguistic representations, such as syntactic representations, have long been in the service of improving the output of information retrieval systems, such as search engines and machine translation systems.
 Recently, in span-based neural constituency parsing lexical items begin as wordpiece tokens or BPE tiktokens before they are transformed into several other representations: word vectors (word encoder), terminal nodes (span vectors, fenceposts), non-terminal nodes (span classifier), parse tree (neural CKY).
-It's suggested that the mapping from terminals to non-terminals learns what constructions are permitted by the language.
+It'is suggested that the mapping from terminals to non-terminals learns what constructions are permitted by the language.

 Symbolic linguistic representations are frequently used in computational linguistics.

 Other representations in linguistics that are not symbols or measurements include rules and rankings.